Academic Building Spotlights

 The William D. Carlson Education Building was designed to meet the needs of teacher preparation.
 It features a Parent & Family Wellness Center, classrooms, study rooms, and areas for educational testing.
 It also houses the Teacher Development & Resources Library, which contains an extensive collection of reference and professional materials.

-As the main and largest library at UNLV, Lied Library is the physical and intellectual center of campus.
-It is recognized for several state-of-the-art technological innovations, including an automated storage and robotic retrieval system capable of storing 1.2 million volumes.
-The Lied Library boasts 2,500 study spaces, 300 computer workstations, and group study rooms.
+As the main and largest library at UNLV, Lied Library is the intellectual center of campus.
+It is recognized for several technological innovations, including an automated storage and robotic retrieval system capable of storing 1.2 million volumes.
+This library boasts 2,500 study spaces, 300 computer workstations, and group study rooms.
 Library faculty and staff provide students with skills to access information and research sources essential for academic success.

-The William F. Harrah College of Hotel Administration’s new academic building, Hospitality Hall, scheduled for completion in the fall of 2017, will provide students with 93,000 square feet of collaborative learning space in the heart of the UNLV campus.
-Special features include convertible classrooms, a student-run café, an executive learning kitchen, and a PGA Golf Management learning center.
+In spring 2018, students will begin classes in Hospitality Hall, the new state-of-the-art academic building housing the William F. Harrah College of Hospitality.
+Located in the heart of the UNLV campus, Hospitality Hall will provide students with 93,000 square feet of collaborative learning space and includes special features, such as convertible classrooms, a student-run café, an executive learning kitchen, and a golf management learning center.